 For example, let’s say you see a price listed at $200 pesos.

 Removing the last digit (0) brings you to $20, then divide by two = $10 USD.

 So $200 pesos is roughly $10 USD.
-It’s not exact, as today’s rate shows that $200 pesos is $9.93.
-But it’s close enough to be able to do the rough math in your head without having to break out a calculator every time you’re trying to figure out the cost of something.
+It’s not exact, as today’s rate shows that $200 pesos is $10.88 USD.
+But it’s close enough to be able to do the rough math in your head without having to break out your phone to calculate the cost of something.

 58) Use Credit Cards in Mexico, But Also Carry Cash

 Common credit cards (e.g., Visa, Master Card) are widely accepted in Mexico at places like hotels, restaurants, supermarkets, and chain stores.